How to Build Simple React App (Part 4)

 return state.set('filter', action.payload.filter);

-Don't forget to insert constant in constants.js
+Don't forget to insert a constant in constants.js

 // src/components/Home/TodoList/constants.js